LarsEKrueger/xterm-unit-test/README.md

 Size and positions are always (X,Y) starting at (0,0) at the top-left of the matrix.

-The method `assert` make the following tests abort the test, while `expect` only produces a warning unless the test cannot be performed.
+The method `claim` make the following tests abort the test, while `expect` only produces a warning unless the test cannot be performed.
+In most testing frameworks, `claim` is called `assert`, but that is a reserved word in `python`.

 `cpos` checks the final cursor position, `char` checks if a certain ASCII character is at the given position. `uc` does the same for unicode code